loft-sh/kiosk/README.md

 #### 3.5.
 Create Deletable Spaces
 To allow Account Users to delete all Spaces/Namespace that they create, you need to set the `spec.spaceClusterRole` field in the Account to `kiosk-space-admin`.

 > When creating a Space, kiosk creates the according Namespace for the Space and then creates a RoleBinding within this Namespace which binds the standard Kubernetes ClusterRole `admin` to every Account User (i.e. all `subjects` listed in the Account).
 While this ClusterRole allows full access to this Namespace, it does **not** allow to delete the Space/Namespace.
+(The verb `delete` is missing in the default admin clusterrole)

 As `john` can be User of multiple Accounts, let's create a second Account which allows `john` to delete Spaces/Namespaces that belong to this Account:
 ```bash